Analyzing Gilead Sciences's Unusual Options Activity | Benzinga

 Analyzing Gilead Sciences's Unusual Options Activity

-Gilead Sciences (NASDAQ:GILD) shares experienced unusual options activity on Friday.
-The stock price moved down to $68.88 following the option alert.
+On Wednesday, shares of Gilead Sciences (NASDAQ:GILD) saw unusual options activity.
+After the option alert, the stock price moved up to $70.75.

 - Sentiment: BULLISH